 Some Workgroup participants suggested that National Grid should look carefully at its proposal in regard to Transmission and Non-Transmission Services revenues a Workgroup Participant believes that these are not the same as the TO and SO revenue streams mandated in the licence (in reference to the treatment of interruptible revenue streams).

 Action National Grid to clarify licence vs UNC links.

+Some Workgroup participants noted a simplified to pricing interruptible capacity and noted this could change in the future through a UNC Modification if required.

 4.6 Specific Capacity Discounts